All Episodes

 I can finally brag to my wife that I spoke to you on the air.

-Um I hate to switch gears on you.
+I hate to switch gears on you.

-I know that's such a somber subject you're talking about, but um I was just calling to get your expertise on the playoffs for the weekend.
+I know that's such a somber subject you're talking about, but I was just calling to get your expertise on the playoffs for the weekend.

-I'm a huge giant fan.
+I'm a huge Giants fan.

-If you caught me, please I'll believe blue.
+If you caught me, please blue.

 Giant fan, but I'm pretty depressed about what happened with them.

-Yeah, yeah, I can I can imagine.
+Yeah, I can imagine.

 Yeah.

-And by the way, this is what open line Friday is all about.
+And by the way, this is what Open Line Friday is all about.

 There is no taking me off topic.

-Um don't ever feel guilty about that for any of you out there.
+Don't ever feel guilty about that for any of you out there.

-There is no we don't do topics here anyway.
+There is no, we don't do topics here anyway.

 We do events.